Continuing Education at Bryn Mawr College

 - Continuing Education students or auditors may not take courses at Haverford or Swarthmore College.

 - Continuing Education students are not allowed to enroll in courses which are oversubscribed.
-Some courses fill to capacity every single semester and so are not open to Continuing Education students: Biology 101-102, 110, 111, 112, and 113; Chemistry 103,104, 211, 212; Physics 101-102 (post-baccalaureate section); and all creative writing classes.
-Many other courses will also be oversubscribed each year and therefore not open to Continuing Education students.
+Some courses fill to capacity every single semester and so are not open to Continuing Education students: Biology 101-102, 110, 111, 112, and 113; Chemistry 103, 104, 211, 212; Physics 101-102 (post-baccalaureate section); and all creative writing classes.
+Many other courses will also be oversubscribed each year and therefore not open to Continuing Education students, or only as space is available.
 These include most sociology and psychology classes.
 To ensure that students are properly placed in the courses they choose, the faculty member offering the course must give permission.